cpq/bare-metal-programming-guide/README.md

 `noreturn` - they mean, standard function's prologue and epilogue should not be created by the compiler, and that function does not return.

-The `void (*tab[16 + 91])(void)` expression means: define an array of 16 + 91
+The `void (*const tab[16 + 91])(void)` expression means: define an array of 16
-pointers to functions, that return nothing (void) and take to arguments.
++ 91 pointers to functions, that return nothing (void) and take to arguments.
 Each such function is an IRQ handler (Interrupt ReQuest handler).
 An array of those handlers is called a vector table.

 The vector table `tab` we put in a separate section called `.vectors` - that we need later to tell the linker to put that section right at the beginning of the